-Support systems that support women and gender-diverse folk
+Create and support systems that support women and gender-diverse folk

 Support organisations and systems that actively employ, upskill, support, encourage and celebrate women and gender-diverse folk.
 Consider what organisations or systems currently do this and how others might step up.

-Advocate for accessible spaces
+Create and advocate for accessible spaces

 We need accessible spaces everywhere for equality to be achieved.
 When hiring a space, creating a workspace, building an online space and so on, think about who can access it.
 Prioritise accessibility for people with disabilities and think about how you can make these spaces not only inclusive but welcoming.

 Have a zero-tolerance to sexual harassment, racism and bullying in the workplace

 Implement policies and frameworks which have zero tolerance to sexism, racism, ableism, homophobia and bullying in the workplace.
 Encourage a culture where everyone feels safe, supported and empowered - this is one where everyone benefits.

 Support and donate to women-led organisations and brands